swisspol/GCDTelnetServer/README.md

 Getting Started
 ===============

-Download or check out the [latest release](https://github.com/swisspol/GCDTelnetServer/releases) of GCDTelnetServer then add the entire "GCDTelnetServer" subfolder to your Xcode project.
+Download or check out the [latest release](https://github.com/swisspol/GCDTelnetServer/releases) of GCDTelnetServer then add both the "GCDTelnetServer" and "GCDNetworking/GCDNetworking" subfolders to your Xcode project.

 Alternatively, you can install GCDTelnetServer using [CocoaPods](http://cocoapods.org/) by simply adding this line to your Xcode project's Podfile:
 ```